 Payday loans are designed to meet short-term, emergency cash needs.
 They were created to get cash into a borrower’s hands as quickly as possible.
 The application process is streamlined with minimal documentation.
 The loan is due for repayment on the next payday.

-Payday loans are not a good choice for longer term borrowing needs.
+Payday loans are not a good choice for longer-term borrowing needs.
 Rolling over or renewing payday loans greatly increases costs and often times alternative options provide cheaper funding.
-Payday loans can be cheaper when compared to bank overdraft fees and late penalty fees when they are paid off at the next payday but are more expensive than credit card advances or bank loans so if either of the later options are available they would be a preferred pick for us.
+Payday loans can be cheaper when compared to bank overdraft fees and late penalty fees when they are paid off at the next payday but are more expensive than credit card advances or bank loans so if either of the latter options are available they would be a preferred pick for us.

 The basic steps for an online payday loan are as follow: